sophielogan/sophielogan/README.md

 👋 Hi, I’m Sophie

-I use data to work on climate justice issues.
+I use data to work on climate equity issues.

 An example of a data science project about [premature mortalitity due to air pollution in the Balkans](https://github.com/sophielogan/sophielogan/blob/main/Pollution_in_the_Balkans.pdf)